 Ease of use and ad-free experience

-Another thing to look for is how easy the tool is for you to use.
 Everyone has different understanding of aurora activity.
 Some tools provide advanced information which is important and valuable, but you might also just need a simple tool that does the job.
 Most tools and apps also include ads which block the experience.
 The aurora moves fast, and you might want to focus on tools that do not interrupt you at important moments.

 1. Hello Aurora - Forecast & Alerts

-It provide you with everything you need when hunting for the Northern Lights such as real-time aurora forecasts, real-time sightings from users in the locations, cloud coverage data, and explanation of each metrics.
+The app provide you with everything you need when hunting for the Northern Lights such as real-time aurora forecasts, real-time sightings from users in the locations, cloud coverage data, and explanation of each metrics.

-Here are a few reasons why more than 250,000 people registered in the Hello Aurora app and why it has a 4.5-star rating on the App Store in November 2025.
+The app has more than 300,000 people registered and it has a 4.5-star rating on the App Store in 2026.